Your hiking gear is crucial for any of your hiking experiences in nature!

-Most hiking gear that you buy will either give a weight or state that it is lightweight.
-For the hiking gear that you have where the packaging doesn’t give a weight, you should weigh it yourself.
+Most hiking gear that you buy will either give weight or state that it is lightweight.
+For the hiking gear that you have where the packaging doesn’t provide a load, you should weigh it yourself.

 The Big 3’s of Hiking Gear

-Hiking experts say that you should focus on the ‘Big 3’; the tent, the sleeping bag, and the backpack.
+Hiking experts say that you should focus on the ‘Big 3’.
+These are a tent, the sleeping bag, and the backpack.